cristianbermejo/books-crud/README.md

 Notes:
 - Switch to the `feature/database` branch to see the version of this project that uses a MySQL database to interact with the data.
 - Switch to the `feature/secured` branch to see the version of this project that includes a security configuration with multiple users and roles.
+- Switch to the `feature/documentation` branch to see the version of this project that generates an Swagger UI page.

 ## What I've learned